 Crisis Skylight Bermondsey

-Crisis Skylight Bermondsey is a temporary project located in south east London running from July 2012 till March 2014.
+Crisis Skylight Bermondsey is a temporary project located in south east London running from July 2012 until September 2014.

 Supporting Crisis Skylight London and working with other local services, it provides a 'next step' for homeless and vulnerably housed people who are ready to enrol in a more intensive curriculum helping them towards employability and self reliance.
 It promotes a higher level of study for the creative arts and practical programmes for vocational skills.

 Crisis Crisis Skylight client, Steve Grant, in his studio at Bermondsey.

 Artwork by members of the Crisis Skylight Bermondsey printmaking course is being displayed alongside a new exhibition by three south London artists.

 Courses at Crisis Skylight Bermondsey

 Crisis Skylight Bermondsey offers free intensive arts courses and workshops, as well as vocational training opportunities.
 The Spring term starts on Monday 28 April 2014.
 Please download the Spring 2014 course guide below, and to enrol on a course please fill out the referral form below.

 Crisis Skylight Bermondsey is at the heart of a larger enterprise called The Bermondsey Project, which is a creative hub led by Crisis and working in partnership with Bow Arts, London Community Resource Network and other organisations to provide a network of opportunities for professional artists and Crisis members.